 Our dynamic rope from Southern Ropes is ideal for use as a rope for rock climbing or trad climbing.
 It has a 100% Nylon Kernmantle, braid-on-braid construction and has an elongation of 26.89%.
 This rope has a diameter of 11mm, is available in four different colours and can be custom-cut according to your preferences.

 From the Marlow brand, the Dynamic Climbing Rope is one of the preferred lines for professional climbers across the world thanks to its ease of handling.
 It is made with twisted nylon cores and has zero sheath slippage.
 You can choose either the 10.5mm or 11mm line, both of which have a dynamic elongation of 35% and are available in bright red or orange – ideal for tackling new sport routes

-The 11.7mm Donaghys Cougar Rope has been specifically designed with Arborists and tree climbers and comes in the highly visible colours of bright orange or blue.
+The 11.7mm Donaghys Cougar Rope has been specifically designed with tree climbers and comes in the highly visible colours of bright orange or blue.
 This line is made with a nylon core and a polyester sheath, with braid on braid construction and is highly compatible with prusiks and hitches.